dalisc/firebase-boilerplate/README.md

 If the deployment was successful, you will see something like this in your terminal.
 The URLs you see will be different as it is dependent on your personal firebase project

+If your deployment failed, make sure you've correctly added your project and set up the alias in the previous step.
+You should also check that you have created a Cloud Firestore in your Firebase console.

 <img src='./assets/deploy.png' width=800/>

 `Project Console` is the console for your backend server.
 Over here you can see the logs and usage statistics of your server